Community Infrastructure Levy (CIL)

-Along with many Local Authorities across the country, the Council has taken the decision to introduce a Community Infrastructure Levy (CIL).
-The CIL regulations enable authorities to raise funding for new infrastructure by levying a charge on new development within their area.
+The CIL regulations enable authorities to raise funding for a variety of infrastructure by levying a charge on new development within their area.

-CIL will be an important tool for the Council for funding and delivering critical infrastructure underpinning our Local Plan.
-The CIL charge may be levied on different land uses (for example, residential, retail, commercial and so on) and will be charged per square metre of new development (a new building or an extension) over 100 square metres of gross internal floorspace, or if it involves the creation of additional dwellings.
+The CIL charge may be levied on different land uses e.g. residential, retail, and commercial and will be charged per square metre of new development (a new building or an extension) over 100 square metres of gross internal floorspace, or if it involves the creation of additional dwellings.